 And don’t forget that if you have any questions about your medications, many pharmacies are now open 24 hours a day, says Hauser.

-More tips for drug safety and effectiveness:
+More tips for prescription drug safety and effectiveness:

 - Don’t take medications with grapefruit, lime or Seville orange juices — even several hours before a dose.
 They can seriously affect how you absorb a drug and can lead to a dangerous reaction.